Prathik-lgp/LGP-IOT/Water_tank_level_detector/README.txt

-Code to assign soil moisture sensor reading to variable in cloud Creates variable SoilMoisture
+Code to assign soil moisture sensor reading to variable in cloud

+.h file is imported to main file and variables are used Creates variable SoilMoisture
 Connects to wifi and user id of ninja iot platform Assigns soil moisture sensor reading to the varibale SoilMoisture